Surgical Procedures: Surgery and Staging for Nasal Cancer

-Recovery from surgery to treat paranasal sinus and nasal cancers will depend on the extent and type of the procedure performed.
+Recovery from surgery to treat paranasal sinus and nasal cancers depends on the type of procedure done.

-You will be told how to care for your surgical incisions and will be given any other instructions prior to leaving the hospital.
+You will be told how to care for your surgical incisions and will be given any other instructions before leaving the hospital.

-Your care team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+Your care team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.